 Cooperator does not interact with

-It is also possible to create a probabilistic ending spatial tournament with the
+It is also possible to create a probabilistic ending spatial tournament:

 We see that the match lengths are no longer all equal: